carlosmaniero/pygamii/docs/index.md

 ![Logo Pygamii](img/logo.png)

-Pygamii is a ascii game engine, created to make games in console.
+Pygamii is an ascii game engine, created to make games in console.

+See in on GitHub [http://github.com/carlosmaniero/pygamii](http://github.com/carlosmaniero/pygamii)

 ## Example